Compressor Ice Cream Makers: How They Work and If You Need One

 Closeup of a freshly-churned batch of Blood Orange Ice Cream in the bowl of the Lello 4080 Musso Lussino ice cream maker.

-So What Is a Compressor Ice Cream Maker?
+What is a Compressor Ice Cream Maker?

 A compressor ice cream maker is a self-contained unit with a built-in refrigeration system—the same basic technology that cools your refrigerator or freezer, just miniaturized and pointed at a bowl of cream and sugar.
 You pour in your base, press a button, and the machine freezes and churns it simultaneously.
 No pre-freezing, no planning ahead, and no second bowl required (unless, of course, you want one).

-The alternative, and what most people start with, is a bowl-freeze ice cream maker.
+The alternative—and what most people start with—is a bowl-freeze ice cream maker.
 These are the kind with a double-walled bowl filled with a coolant that you freeze overnight (or for at least 16–24 hours) before churning.
 They work, and they can make great ice cream, but they require a bit of advanced planning and can only do one batch per freeze cycle.
 If you want a second flavor, you need either a second bowl or another overnight wait.

 Compressor machines have none of those limitations.
 They’re ready when you are.